• Hash256

 Prefixes

-In Bitcoin, different prefixes are added to data before converting to base58 to influence the leading character of the result.
-This leading character then helps us to identify what each base58 string represents.
+In Bitcoin, different prefixes are added to data before converting to base58 to influence the leading character of the result, and this leading character helps us to identify what each base58 string represents.

 Mainnet